 Over the years as I have examined my relationship with my Heavenly Father.
 During those times, I am reminded that as a child, I always sought to please my earthly parents.
 I do not know about you, but I loved hearing, “I love you.”
 I would do things that pleased my parents or just made them smile.
 My siblings and I would dance or perform something that we had learned just to amuse them.
 I would try to cheer my parents up when they were sad, especially, if I or my siblings had caused their angst.
 Parents love their children; children then reciprocate that love.
 I loved those hugs and kisses from my mom or dad!
 That positive reinforcement was a tangible demonstration of their love for me.
 I never had to be concerned about my needs—they were met even before I knew I had them!

 As I grew older, I began to realize just how important it was to observe my parents ways and actions, along with their guidance and direction.
 That is what helped me to mature.
-I did not do everything right, but I knew when I followed their instructions, I would succeed.
-Parents want their children to do well and when they err, parents are forgiving and help them to course correct.
+They did not do everything right, but they wanted the best for me, so I knew when I followed their instructions, I would succeed.
+Usually, when children err, parents are forgiving and help them to course correct.

 Growing up is never an easy process.
 It was not so under the tutelage of our earthly parents and it is definitely not so in the kingdom of God, under the guidance and direction of Holy Spirit.
 Growing up means moving beyond the repentance and salvation experience.
 Hebrews 6:1 puts it this way: